12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 Book before your Japan trip:

-▢ Local sim card or Best Japan eSIM card
+📶 Unlimited SIM card or Japan eSIM card (most popular)

 Tips for Visiting Tokyo During Cherry Blossom Season